mattraghu/Spring2023/CPE322/Lab2/README.md

 ````

-The Content of output.txt is as follows:
+The Content of output.md is as follows:

 ### Command Information for `hostname`